 Dr. McCalla is a Professor Emeritus with the Department of Geography and Environmental Studies.
 His research and teaching interests are in maritime transportation such as how to reduce the impacts of the shipping industry on the marine environment.
 He has published in journals such as Journal of Transport Geography, the Canadian Geographer and Maritime Policy and Management.
 He is also the author of Water Transportation in Canada (Formac, 1994).

-Margaret McKee is an Associate Professor of Management in the Sobey School of Business at Saint Mary’s University.
+Dr. Margaret McKee is an Associate Professor of Management in the Sobey School of Business at Saint Mary’s University.
 She integrates significant discussion of business’ environmental responsibilities in the core ethics courses she teaches in the Bachelor of Commerce and MBA programs.
 Margaret is the Academic Lead in the Sobey School of Business for the Principles of Responsible Management Education (PRME) Implementation Group, and a member of the PRME North America Steering Committee.
 Her focus has been on promoting the integration of the PRME Principles within the business school, as well as the United Nation’s Sustainable Development Goals (SDGs).
 Prior to joining Saint Mary’s, Margaret had a 20-year career in corporate affairs where she had involvement with corporate social responsibility initiatives.
 She has a variety of research interests linked to leadership, business ethics and sustainability.
 Some of her recent research projects include an examination of sustainability education in Canadian business schools, an analysis of the sustainability reports of PRME signatory schools from around the world, and research on the corporate social responsibility practices of Vietnamese firms.

-MGMT3480 Ethical Responsibilities of Organizations
+- MGMT3480 Ethical Responsibilities of Organizations

-MGMT6694 Ethical Issues in the World of Business
+- MGMT6694 Ethical Issues in the World of Business

-EMBA 5516 Special topics in Ethics, Law and Governance
+- EMBA 5516 Special topics in Ethics, Law and Governance

 - GEOG 4442/5642 Urban Planning

-Mathew Novak is an Assistant Professor in the Department of Geography and Environmental Studies at Saint Mary’s.
+Dr. Mathew Novak is an Associate Professor in the Department of Geography and Environmental Studies at Saint Mary’s.
 His research focuses on the development of the urban landscape, using Geographic Information Systems (GIS) to map processes and patterns of urban change.
 Currently he is working on inner city regeneration processes in mid-sized centres, including condominium development and the ways independent shops can carve out a niche in an increasingly corporatised retail environment.

-Dr. Pe-Piper is appointed in the Department of Geology.
+Dr. Pe-Piper, now retired, was appointed in the Department of Geology.
 Her research interests include the use of mineralogy and geochemistry to interpret the origins of igneous rocks, the source and origins of petroleum reservoirs, and the interpretation of ancient landscapes.
 She works particularly in Nova Scotia and the Aegean region (Greece).
 Her present work includes: origins of young volcanic eruptions in the Aegean; granites and associated mineral deposits, particularly rare-earth element minerals, in the Cobequid Highlands, Nova Scotia; and reconstructing the sources and history of sandstone reservoirs for petroleum in the offshore Scotian Basin.
 She contributes to the SOE a broad technical understanding of natural resources, both energy and minerals, and knowledge of natural hazard issues.